glennsl/reason-react-quick-start/quick-start.md

 ### No curly braces around embedded expressions

 Reason's JSX does not need curly braces to embed expressions.
 Though complex expressions need to be surrounded by parentheses.
-And in Reason most everything is an expression, so there is barely any limit to what you can intermingle in your JSX.
+And in Reason, most everything is an expression, so there is barely any limit to what you can intermingle in your JSX.
 Also, you _can_ surround expressions by curly braces if you really want to, you just don't need to.
 Surrounding something in curly braces anywhere will merely introduce a new lexical scope.

 [//]: # "jsx1"
 ```reason